norbertbaliga/terraform-aks-calico/README.md

 * CONF-5: Enable OIDC Issuer (required for the Workload Identity)
 * CONF-6: Disable local accounts
 * CONF-7: Secure access to the API server using authorized IP ranges
+* CONF-8: Managed nginx Ingress with the application routing add-on

 In addition to the AKS cluster IaC, the repo holds the deployment manifest files for different examples/experiments under the `examples` folder.
 Also, these examples will continuously be converted into terraform templates.